Film Jobs v Film Careers

-Becoming a Make up Artist
+Becoming a Makeup Artist

 Deciding that she wanted to make this her career in films, Laura got in touch with some of the major studios.
-However, they wouldn't hire her because she wasn't a union member, and she needed to have a job to be in the union – the standard problem for most novices to film careers.
+However, they wouldn't hire her because she wasn't a union member, and she needed to have a job to be in the union – the standard problem for most novices wanting film careers.

-Laura’s advice for those who want to do special effects makeup is to a get a job selling cosmetics.
+Laura’s advice for those who want to do special effects makeup is to get a job selling cosmetics.
 “Once you learn the basics,” she says, “you can offer to do makeup for school and community theaters, or talk to your friends into letting you practice on them.
 The important thing,” she asserts, “is to practice your craft.”

 What does ADR/Foley involve?
-The hours are very long.
+The hours are super long.
 Mike sometimes works a 15-hour day.
 But, he is a union member and gets compensated by being paid overtime.
 He came a long way from being a confused and awkward production assistant.

 It looks like ADR/Foley sound editors are part of the Motion Picture Sound Editors Guild.
 Being a part of the guild ensures proper wages and health care benefits while someone is watching your back.

 Every medium uses special effects today.
-Knowing how to learn about Hollywood special effects can open the door to a very magical, artistic career that influences billions of people yearly.
-Apply the following steps to gain knowledge about Hollywood special effects.
+Knowing how to learn about Hollywood special effects can open the door to a very magical, artistic career that influences millions of people yearly.
+Apply the following steps to gain knowledge about Hollywood's special effects.

 What Do You Think?

-What career would you like to pursue in the film industry?See results without voting
+What career would you like to pursue in the film industry?

-Locate some special effects vocational schools or colleges where you get hands on training of subjects like Basic Motion Picture Techniques for Animators, Screenwriting Fundamentals, Introduction to Film, Video and Computer Animation, Contemporary Animation, Animation Production, Directed Studies in Animation, Case Studies in National Media and Film and Related Art.
+Locate some special effects vocational schools or colleges where you get hands-on training of subjects like Basic Motion Picture Techniques for Animators, Screenwriting Fundamentals, Introduction to Film, Video and Computer Animation, Contemporary Animation, Animation Production, Directed Studies in Animation, Case Studies in National Media and Film and Related Art.

 Based on what you have learned at your vocational training, establish a relationship with special effects post-production house.
 Many times students take on internships through their schools and get in the door that way.
-If you are more of a maverick, you can cold call, offering your knowledge to independent film producers.
+If you are more of a maverick, you cold call, offering your knowledge and skills to independent film producers.

 Even though designing games are not making special effects for a movie, they are both very similar and require computer engineering as well as a great imagination.
-You work in a state-of-the-art hardware and software locations where you are immersed in all aspects of computer and video game design from storyboards to the polished product.
+You work in state-of-the-art hardware and software locations where you immersed in all aspects of computer and video game design from storyboards to the polished product.